kgoertle/Trevelline-Lab-YOLO/README.txt

-mamba activate yolo-env
-cd /home/trevelline-lab-pi-1/YOLO

 =================================
 Training Script Functionalities:
 =================================
-	- Automatically aquires the most recent YOLO nano model (yolo11n.pt) to retreive pre-trained weights for transfer learning (--train), or the model backbone (yolo11.yaml) for training from scratch (--scratch-train).
+	- Automatically aquires the most recent YOLO nano model (yolo8n.pt) to retreive pre-trained weights for transfer learning (--train), or the model backbone (yolo11.yaml) for training from scratch (--scratch-train).

 	- Accessible model updating feature (--auto-train) that looks for the most recent